 - The included text forms a paragraph.
 Things such as first line indent and space between paragraphs are different, by default, in different eBook readers.
 I will show you later how to modify the default settings using CSS.
 With the help of CSS styles, paragraph tags can also be used to make chapter and section headings.

 - The div tag is sort of a blank container to which we can add properties using CSS.
 The tag <div class="…"> is often used to apply properties to a group of paragraphs.

 - Indents a block of text by providing larger margins.
 The default settings can be modified using CSS.

 - <h1> … </h1>

 - Included text forms a top level heading.
 Lower order headings are denoted by h2, h3, h4, h5, and h6.
 The heading text is bold and heading sizes become smaller as the heading number increases.
-It has been my experience that forming headings using styled paragraph tags gives much more predictable results than the use of the above heading tags.
+These heading tags do not always behave consistently in all eBook readers.
+To obtain more control over these headings you can use styled paragraphs as we will see later.